doddoreul/crate-maid/README.md

 * [@LgHackerSpace](https://twitter.com/LgHackerSpace)
 * [@OpenAI](https://twitter.com/openai) (for all generated code I didn't had to write)

+## Disclaimer

+I'm not a developer nor a programmer, I'm learning by myself, I don't care if my code burns your eyes.

 ## Contact

 You can try to reach us, but I'm not sure we will answer since we won't provide any kind of support for this project.